bcgov/digital_marketplace/README.md

 docker-compose up -d # Start the app and a PostgreSQL server in containers in the background. npm run migrations:latest # Run all database migrations. docker stop dm_app # Stop the app container so it doesn't interfere with the next two terminals.
+# An alternative to running the docker stop dm_app command is to comment out the app portion of the docker-compose file before running docker-compose up.
+# If this is done, the only step that you omit from this process is the docker stop dm_app command.
+The rest remains the same.

 # Terminal 2
 npm run back-end:watch # Start the back-end server, restart on source changes.